Nizhny Novgorod: Economy

-Since the reign of Emperor Alexander III, Nizhny Novgorod has become the center of all-Russian merchants.
-On July 15, 1822, the largest Nizhny Novgorod fair was solemnly opened on the left bank of the Oka.
+Since the reign of Emperor Alexander III, Nizhny Novgorod has become the centre of all-Russian merchants.
+On 15 July 1822 the largest Nizhny Novgorod fair was solemnly opened on the left bank of the Oka.
 Then Nizhny Novgorod became the main city of all-Russian and international trade.
 In 1929, the Fair was closed, and the city's economy began to develop in a completely different direction.

-The Soviet city of Gorky became one of the largest industrial centers in Russia, the leading role in which belonged to the enterprises of mechanical engineering, metalworking and information technology.
+The Soviet city of Gorky became one of the largest industrial centres in Russia, the leading role in which belonged to the enterprises of mechanical engineering, metalworking and information technology.
 At the same time, the first auto giant, the Gorky Automobile Plant, was built.

 The very foundation of the city at the confluence of two navigable rivers predetermined both its military-strategic and commercial significance.
 Local merchants traded not only with Moscow, Kazan, Yaroslavl, Astrakhan, but also with the cities of Europe and Central Asia.
 In May 1767, during the royal visit of Empress Catherine II, she ordered the creation of a new enterprise, the Nizhny Novgorod Trading Company.

-The main factor in the formation of Nizhny Novgorod as the main trading center of Russia at the beginning of the 19th century was the transfer here in 1817 of the Makariev Fair.
+The main factor in the formation of Nizhny Novgorod as the main trading centre of Russia at the beginning of the 19th century was the transfer here in 1817 of the Makariev Fair.

 At the expense of the treasury, under the general project and under the leadership of Augustine de Betancourt, the largest guest complex in Europe was created.
-At the stage before 1822, the Cathedral of the Savior was built according to the project of Auguste de Montferrand, 3 administrative, 4 “Chinese” wooden and 56 brick buildings with thousands of shops, hotels, taverns and a summer theater.
+At the stage before 1822, the Cathedral of the Savior was built according to the project of Auguste de Montferrand, 3 administrative, 4 "Chinese" wooden and 56 brick buildings with thousands of shops, hotels, taverns and a summer theatre.
 For the first time in Europe, sewerage was provided here.
 At the second stage, the complex of the Cathedral of the Savior was completed, a mosque and an Armenian-Gregorian church were built.
 The third stage marked a strict rectangular redevelopment of the fair with the paving of all streets, the creation of a number of new places of worship, including the Alexander Nevsky Cathedral, a three-story commercial building, called the Persian Caravanserai, was erected near the mosque.
-The fourth stage was the last in a series of reconstructions and included: the construction of the stone circus of the Nikitin brothers, the Brazilian passage on Theater Square, the new Main Fair House in the Russian style, which became one of the largest passages of the Russian Empire.
+The fourth stage was the last in a series of reconstructions and included: the construction of the stone circus of the Nikitin brothers, the Brazilian passage on theatre Square, the new Main Fair House in the Russian style, which became one of the largest passages of the Russian Empire.